MP3 Vs AAC audio quality at comparable bit rates

 Audio file for analysis

 The audio file that we are going to analyse is a track from the original ToneRack iPhone app.
 It is called Trance Up Uno, and as the name suggests this song is an uplifting trance number.
+(Sorry if you don’t like electronic music, but bear with me, it’s good for the purpose of comparison.)
 It has a full range of frequencies and good stereo spread.

 The reference tracks